 What is the admission process?

 The first step towards recovery is contacting us!
-For this reason, we are available by phone or email and our office is open seven days a week.
+For this reason, we are available by phone or email and our office is open six days a week.
 We take appointments and in most cases, can accommodate admission walk-ins Monday – Friday.
-Your initial appointment may take up to 2 hours and will consist of an orientation to the facility, patient handbook and review of policies and procedures, a blood draw, a urinalysis, a full physical and a complete bio-psychosocial assessment.
+Your initial appointment may take up to 2 hours and will consist of an orientation to the facility, review patient handbook and applicable policies and procedures; a blood draw, urinalysis, full physical and complete bio-psychosocial assessment.
 If you are seeking treatment for an opiate addiction and are admitted to our program, you will receive your first dose of medication at this appointment.